The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 An additional 9th GCD into **No Mercy** is typically possible on GCD speeds faster than or equal to 2.47.
 Thanks to damage snapshotting, we only have to care that the action is pressed while **No Mercy** is active, meaning so as long as the total time to press 9 GCDs is less than 20 seconds, 9 GCDs are possible.
 Buffing the 9th GCD is very dependent on when **No Mercy** is used relative to the GCD roll and it requires a specific usage timing.

 In order to buff a 9th GCD inside **No Mercy**, we must use **No Mercy** as a “late weave”, or cast it in between the bottom left and top left corner of our GCD icon.
-This makes it so that **No Mercy** will activate right as we press the next GCD, letting us use as much of the 20 seconds that is possible.
+This makes it so that **No Mercy** will activate right as we press the next GCD, letting us maximize our active usage time of the possible 20 seconds.

 #### No Mercy Usage Guidelines